Shakira: Bzrp Music Sessions, Vol. 53: Chart performance

 In Spain, the song topped the Promusicae weekly charts after only one day of tracking and was certified platinum after eight tracking days.
-It also reached number one in Italy, the top twenty in Ireland and Lithuania; the top forty in Germany and the United Kingdom; and the top fifty in Sweden and the Netherlands, becoming Bizarrap's breakthrough hit in Europe.
-It's also her first top 10 on the Billboard Hot 100 since "Beautiful Liar" in 2007, reaching number 9 on the chart.
-The song became the first Spanish single by a female vocalist that peaked at top 10 on the chart which earned her a Guinness World Record.
+It further stayed 6 other weeks at number 1 on the chart.
+The song also reached number one in Italy, number two in Portugal and Switzerland, top ten in Greece and the US (further details below), top twenty in France, Ireland and Lithuania; top thirty in Belgium, Sweden, Germany and Canada, top forty in the United Kingdom and Denmark; and the top fifty in the Netherlands.
+In the US, the song became Shakira's first top 10 on the Billboard Hot 100 since 2007's "Beautiful Liar", reaching number 9 on the chart.
+The song became the first Spanish-language single by a female vocalist that peaked at top 10 on the chart which earned her a Guinness World Record.

 Reactions

 Pop culture

 The song received positive reactions from many Latin music artists on social media, and within a day of its release Shakira's name was trending on Twitter at number one worldwide, with around 2.5 million tweets.
 Communications specialist Ximena N. Beltran Quan Kiu found that the song served as a "significant cultural statement", that Shakira refusing to feel shame for the end of her relationship was rejecting "societal expectations and pressures to behave in a certain way" as a woman.
 She suggested that this was the reason for its popularity, with people discussing Shakira's method of statement on social media also driving engagement.
 Other media wrote that one popular line in the song, gaining lots of engagement, was the hook "las mujeres ya no lloran, las mujeres facturan", embodying the empowering message; BIMM Institute lecturer Martin Wright also highlighted the line "yo contigo ya no regreso, ni que me llores, ni me supliques", which he said managed to "impressively" in one line convey multiple break-up song elements, including those used in songs both about being the one to end the relationship and the one getting left.